Banxa (CVE:BNXA) Stock Price Down 36.4% – Time to Sell?

-Banxa Holdings Inc. (CVE:BNXA – Get Free Report) shares were down 36.4% during mid-day trading on Thursday .
+Banxa Holdings Inc. (CVE:BNXA – Get Free Report) dropped 36.4% during trading on Thursday .
 The stock traded as low as C$0.74 and last traded at C$0.75.
-Approximately 171,042 shares were traded during mid-day trading, an increase of 458% from the average daily volume of 30,675 shares.
+Approximately 171,042 shares changed hands during mid-day trading, an increase of 458% from the average daily volume of 30,675 shares.
 The stock had previously closed at C$1.18.

 Banxa Stock Down 36.4 %